SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/telegram-bot/README.md

 After that, a convenient GUI screen will appear with a presentation of all bugs, bad practices, etc. in project.

+# Important notes

+- The Telegram bot can intercept (from rest-api service) in XML format and send errors to the user.

 # QA

 1. (<b>Q</b>) Why is the distance calculation in EPSG:4326?